nautilus-cyberneering/secure-git-guide/docs/index.md

 Here is the link to setting up a new discussion, we look forward to it: <https://github.com/Nautilus-Cyberneering/secure-git-guide/discussions/new>.

-We will be eternaly thankful and add you to our credits at the bottom of our index.
+We will be eternally thankful and add you to our credits at the bottom of our index.

 ## Articles 🔑🔒